LaxarJS/laxar-infrastructure/README.md

 # LaxarJS Infrastructure

-> not for public consumption: base webpack/karma configuration for LaxarJS core modules
+> base webpack/karma configuration for LaxarJS core modules

-This is intended for _internal_ use by LaxarJS artifacts, to avoid duplicating webpack and karma configuration across projects.
+This is mainly intended for _internal_ use by LaxarJS artifacts, to avoid duplicating webpack and karma configuration across projects.

 ## Usage